The Pentacon Six System

 Speed of turn-round

-Digital images give you of course an almost-instant turn-round, though it is not quite as instant as you think.
+Digital images give you of course an almost-instant turn-round, though it is not quite as instant as you think, if you want actual pictures on paper.
 It does take time to

 • transfer the image from the camera to the computer